OARN — Oregon Association of Relief Nurseries

 Each Relief Nursery provides high-risk families with the intensive support they need for their children to grow up safe and healthy.
 Relief Nurseries are community-driven organizations, which leverage public funds to serve more children and families.
 While each Relief Nursery receives a percentage of government funding, each typically more than doubles the legislature's contribution with private donations and foundation grants.

 Relief Nurseries serve the most challenged, vulnerable families in our state with a strength-based approach to child and family development.
-Each child in the Relief Nursery program has a individualized plan to help him or her thrive and each family has help to become stable and attached.
-A study (quote it here including year) found there is a 7:1 return on investment in early childhood intervention and education.
-For each tax dollar spent, nearly $7 is saved in costs associated with child abuse, unemployment, criminal behavior and other social issues.
+Each child in the Relief Nursery program has an individualized plan to help them thrive and each family receives help to become stable and attached.
+A study found there is a 7:1 return on investment in early childhood intervention and education.
+For each tax dollar spent, nearly $7 is saved in costs associated with child abuse, unemployment, criminal behavior, and other social issues.

-MountainStar Bend has earned the highest level possible - 5 stars - through Oregon's Quality Rating and Improvement System.
-QRIS is a program that raises the quality and consistency of child care and early learning programs across the state by recognizing, rewarding and building on what early learning and development programs are already doing well.
-A 5 star rating means a program excels in essential standards that support quality learning for all children.
-You can see a list of the 3-star, 4-star, and 5-star requirements MountainStar has met here: http://teachingresearchinstitute.org/pages/show/qris-star-ratings.
-We are working to reach the 5-star level with our Madras and Prineville sites as well.
+MountainStar Bend and Prineville have earned the highest level possible - 5 stars - through Oregon's Spark Quality Rating and Improvement System.
+Spark is a program that raises the quality and consistency of child care and early learning programs across the state by recognizing, rewarding, and building on what early learning and development programs are already doing well.
+A 5-star rating means a program excels in essential standards that support quality learning for all children.
+You can see a list of the 3-star, 4-star, and 5-star requirements MountainStar has met by clicking here.
+We are working to reach the 5-star level at our Madras sites as well.